 Sumayyah Lafraie returns to FCMS after having spent the past year completing her AMI Primary Montessori training and M.Ed. at WMI/Loyola University Maryland.
 She joined FCMS as an assistant to the Jordan classroom in 2013 and has never looked back!
 Prior to FCMS, Sumayyah worked at an elementary school in London, UK and on weekends worked for an educational charity helping refugee children catch up with school work.
 Sumayyah was born in Honolulu, Hawaii to Afghan parents, but grew up mostly in New Zealand.
 She holds a bachelors degree in Information Science with minors in Marketing and Design from Otago University, New Zealand, and a postgraduate diploma in Fashion Design from UCOL Whanganui, New Zealand.
 Sumayyah spends most of her free time catching up with her “babies”: her two nephews and niece.
 Sumayyah loves (trying!) to learn new languages, exploring different countries and cultures, and has a special childhood love for Bollywood movies.
 She lives in Washington, DC with her husband who is studying towards his Ph.D. at Georgetown University.

-Ms. Amy Lawniczak Primary Level Directress The Fred
+Ms. Amy Lawniczak Primary Program Director and Primary Level Directress

 Amy, a native of Ohio, grew up in a small town where her upbringing influenced her to be socially aware and steered her to pursue education in furtherance of her ideals.
 Amy left Ohio to attend the University of Wisconsin where she was an active member of both the campus and local communities and majored in political science.
 Through her passion for social justice, she broadened her academic scope to include courses in education and realized that the primary key to positively impacting society resides in the quality and purposeful education of its youth.
 At the end of her sophomore year, Amy began a simultaneous certificate program in Educational Policy Studies and followed it through to graduate-level coursework.
 After conducting independent research on young women’s education in Africa, Amy traveled to Ghana, spending a few months teaching under-served primary age children and furthering her understanding of African education.
 After moving to Washington, in 2009, Amy joined the Full Circle family as a classroom assistant at The Fred, a wonderful experience that introduced her to Montessori theory and practice.
 Impressed by Montessori’s astute observations on childhood development and ability to foster organic learning, Amy pursued a Master’s degree in education and concurrently received her AMI Montessori Certification.
-Since obtaining her M.Ed and AMI Certification, Amy has been the Directress of BUP2 and has this year moved back to the Fred.
-Outside of FCMS, Amy loves to spend time with her family, to cook, and travel.
+Since obtaining her M.Ed and AMI Certification, Amy has been the Directress at FCMS.
+Outside of FCMS, Amy loves to spend time with her family, to cook, to travel, and to garden

 Young Children's Community

-Ms. Mariana Vicéns Primary Level and Assistant to Infancy Directress Young Children's Community
+Ms. Mariana Vicéns YCC Program Director, Primary Level and Assistant to Infancy Directress

-Mariana was born and raised in Humacao, Puerto Rico.
-As a Montessori child, she knew from an early age that her passion is working with children and making a difference in the world.
+As a Montessori child herself, she knew from an early age that her passion is working with children and making a difference in the world.
 She attended the University of Florida (Go Gators!) where she got a bachelor in Sociology and Latin American Studies.
-She continued her education at The Universidad Interamericana de Puerto Rico earning a master’s degree in special education.
+She continued her education at The Universidad Interamericana de Puerto Rico earning a master’s degree in Special Education.
 During this time she worked as a Teacher Assistant at a local Montessori school and knew she had found her calling.
 She returned to the United States for Montessori Training and graduated with a master’s degree in Montessori Education from the Washington Montessori Institute (AMI) at Loyola University.
-It was her good fortune to meet a group of amazing women and she found the Full Circle Montessori School community where she opened her own classroom and began the adventure of a lifetime.
+It was her good fortune to meet a group of amazing women and she found the Full Circle Montessori School community where she opened her own classroom.
 After 5 years teaching the Primary level, she decided to continue her education and she received her Assistance to Infancy Diploma from The Montessori Institute in Denver Colorado.

-She loves her Caribbean roots and high positive energy for living life, and incorporates the Puerto Rican rhythm, love, and language in her classroom.
+Mariana loves her Caribbean roots and incorporates the Puerto Rican rhythm, love, and language in her classroom.
 With each passing day she reminds herself that children inspire her to become a better person.
 She always acknowledges that she is in fact not a teacher, but that the children are the ones that teach her everyday about the Montessori method and the simplicity of life.
 In her spare time she enjoys doing outdoors activities, dancing, traveling, learning about other cultures, and trying new things.
-She is also a proud aunt of a boy called Gabriel and a beautiful girl named Cecilia.